-To ensure you can afford any unforeseen medical costs, pet insurance is highly recommended.
-Before you buy a Sphynx, get an instant quote from Petplan to get an idea of what to expect.
+To ensure you can afford any medical expenses, pet insurance is highly recommended.
+Before you buy a Sphynx, get an instant quote from Petplan to see how much you might pay.

 Apart from HCM scans, a Sphynx cat should have an annual health check and booster vaccinations.
 Don’t forget to include this in your budget.